 Employer contributions that must be capitalized.
-You cannot currently deduct your employer contributions to a retirement plan or any other expenses that you must capitalize (include in the basis of certain property or in inventory costs).
-See chapter 7.
+You cannot currently deduct your employer contributions to a retirement plan (or any other expenses) if the uniform capitalization rules apply to you.
+If you are subject to these rules, you must capitalize (include in the basis of certain property or in inventory costs) your contributions as discussed in chapter 7 of this publication.